 5) Hydrate yourself

 Once you find a winning formula with the equipment, don’t forget to hydrate!
-Regardless of the ambient temperature, you dehydrate with effort, and in the cold, the water evaporates from the body as if worse than the heatwave.
+Regardless of the ambient temperature, you dehydrate with effort, and in the cold, the water evaporates from the body as if it were a heatwave.

 Many feel that only heat dehydrates.
 Fake!
 The cold is much more dangerous because it cools the body, and it consumes energy and water to warm up.